Allegheny Trail: History

-The trail was formed in 1975 by Nicolas B. Lozano and Robert (Bob) Tabor Jr. After a chance encounter at meeting of the Izaak Watson league and a long discussion in the parking lot about a shared dream of a trail connecting to the Appalachian Trail and the West Virginia – Virginia border, the idea for the Alleghany trail first took form in 1971.
+The trail was formed in 1975 by Nicolas B. Lozano and Robert (Bob) Tabor Jr. After a chance encounter at meeting of the Izaak Walton league and a long discussion in the parking lot about a shared dream of a trail connecting to the Appalachian Trail and the West Virginia – Virginia border, the idea for the Allegheny trail first took form in 1971.
 After scouting out potential locations for the trail in Pocahontas County, West Virginia in July 1971, the two and three others founded the West Virginia Scenic Trails Association, then known as the West Virginia Scenic Trails Conference in October 1971.
 After some organizational meetings, flagging began on the trail from Peters Mountain to the Salt Sulphur Springs Turnpike in August 1973.
 In April 1974, the West Virginia Scenic Trails Conference was renamed the West Virginia Scenic Trails Association, and remains so to this day.
 Also in 1974, this time in July, the original routing and blaze color for the Allegheny Trail were selected.
 Although International Orange was the first selection, the color was off limits due to having recently been given a national designation for trial use by off-road vehicles, so the color yellow was chosen instead.
 The first official agreement was signed in regard to the trail in August 1975, between the West Virginia Scenic Trails Association and the West Virginia Division of Natural Resources, with more agreements following after.